- Applying to study

 Where is MATES held?

-MATES meetings take place face to face on campus and online via Zoom.
-Each mentor nominates a day and time they are available for their group meetings across the weeks of the program, and also connect with group members between the weekly meetings via phone calls and emails.
+MATES mentoring sessions take place face to face on campus or online via Zoom.
+Each mentor nominates a day and time they are available for their group mentoring sessions across the eight weeks of the program, and also connect with group members between the weekly sessions via phone calls and emails.

 I'm a new student, how do I get involved?